fajrintanah/Eddycov_PDL_Project/README.md

 Development of the eddy covariance data post-processing: On-going Development for publication-quality datasets
 Site: Pawalutan Village, Hulu Sungai Utara, South Kalimantan

+### newest developments are in the branch on-going development